What is a Macroeconomic Factor?

 A price level is the variation of existing prices for economically produced goods and services.
 In broader terms, the level of prices refers to the costs of a good, service, or security.

 The gross domestic product (GDP) is a quantitative measure of the market value of all finished goods and services produced over a given time period.

 National income is the aggregate amount of money generated within a nation.

 The level or rate of unemployment is the unemployed share of the labor force in a given country, calculated and stated as a percentage.

 Types of Macroeconomic Factors

-Positive macroeconomic factors comprise of events that ultimately stimulate economic stability and expansion within a country or a group of countries.
+Positive macroeconomic factors are comprised of events that ultimately stimulate economic stability and expansion within a country or a group of countries.